DerGuru/The-Resonant/New Chapters/03 - Part3/P3-04_First_Check_In.md

 Jason pulled out his own notes.
 "One clarification.
 Clause 3.4 mentions 'unauthorized research into classified materials.'
 Can you define 'classified materials' more specifically?
 We want to avoid accidental violations."

 "Fair question."
 Reeves consulted his tablet.
 "Classified materials are: Any documents marked restricted or above.
 Any ongoing active investigations.
 Any experimental resonance protocols not publicly published.
 Historical materials pre-dating the current regulatory framework are generally acceptable unless specifically flagged."
+He paused.
+"Obviously, this excludes materials you're explicitly authorized to access through your employment or that we've cleared for your research."

 "So archive research is okay?"

-"As long as you're not accessing restricted files.
-Standard archive access is fine."
+"As long as you're not accessing restricted files beyond your clearance level.
+Standard archive access within your job scope is fine.
+If something requires special clearance, check with us first."

 Jason wrote that down.
 "Noted.
 Thank you."